arhohuttunen/arhohuttunen.com/content/post/dry-damp-tests/index.md

 ```

 Removing duplication like this reduces the readability.
 Before the change, you had all the details to understand a test inside the test.
 Now the details are hidden in the setup method.

-Another argument against a solution like this is that you now have coupling between tests.
-Changing something in the setup will affect all the tests.

 Also, variation in test data setup now becomes a problem.
 Let's say we have to add another test for starting the progress on an open task.
 A very naive implementation would modify the test data locally in the test.